-Mini low carb tiramisu whoopie pies to give you a little pickup during the day.
-The gluten free cookies have a creamy filling spiked with espresso and rum.
+A low carb tiramisu gluten free whoopie pies recipe to give you a little pickup during the day.
+The keto cookies have a creamy filling spiked with espresso and rum.

 The Italian word tiramisù means “pick me up” and these mini tiramisu whoopie pies are sure to give you a little pickup during a busy day.
 My older sister, Mary, introduced me to the tasty Italian dessert known as tiramisu many years ago after returning from England where she discovered the tasty treat.